AamerAli1/SEN4015-Project/README.md

 * Custom Login and Registraion

-* ability to add products to an Order list which can be viewed by an Admin
+* ability to add movies to a Watchlist

 # Getting Started